Saturday, October 15, 2016

 The movie’s not terrible, I just didn’t care.
 The production values are okay and it looks nice enough, but the plot’s lacking and the characters never drew me in.
 Making the jerky brother the protagonist was a real misstep because I spent the movie going, “If you stopped being a prick for five minutes, ya might get somewhere.”
 Frankly, this feels like something Mystery Science Theater 3000 would have seriously considered doing for an episode.
 Rifftrax, it turns out, did.

 I grabbed the Rifftrax a while ago, which was lucky because, as of this writing, it’s no longer available.
 According to one of the comments on the page, this has been the case since at least early September.
-The may have been mistakenly thought to be public domain and someone has stepped forward to make their claim or the Rifftrax contract to distribute the film expired.
+The movie may have been mistakenly thought to be public domain and someone has stepped forward to make their claim or the Rifftrax contract to distribute the film expired.
 So it may come back.
 Definitely a strange occurrence.

 So, yeah, it’s okay.
 You can make jokes around it and it’s not overly-boring, it’s just never that compelling or over-the-top either.
 It is more than perfunctory, which is to its credit, but it’s also probably part of that subset of 80’s horror movies where the VHS cover art was far more dramatic than anything in the film itself.